This Thanksgiving my husband and I will be hosting 7 guests in our tiny 350 square foot (33m2) apartment.

 - Place rack on lowest level in oven.
 Heat oven to 450 degrees (F).

 - Place turkey in oven.
-Cook for 30 minutes, then baste the turkey and the cheesecloth with the butter wine mixture, using a pastry brush and baster.
+Cook for 30 minutes, then baste the turkey with juices from the bottom of the pan.
+(If using the cheesecloth with the butter wine mixture, use a pastry brush and baster to add more butter/wine to the cheesecloth.)

 - The cooking time varies for every oven and every turkey.
 The bigger the turkey, the longer it will take to cook.
-In my little oven, a 10-lb turkey took 2.5 hours.
+The general rule is 15 minutes per pound, until the inner thigh reaches 165 degrees F. In my little oven, a 10-lb turkey took 2.5 hours.
 A 14-lb turkey took 3 hours.
 After about 1.5 hours, start to check the temperature each time you baste the bird.

 - Check the temperature with an instant-read thermometer.
 Don’t worry about the breast, focus only on the thickest part of the thigh and don’t touch a bone.
 Stick the thermometer deep into the crevice between the turkey leg and the under-breast.
 The turkey is done when the temperature reaches 165 degrees.

-- When the temperature of the turkey reaches 150-160 degrees F, carefully remove the cheesecloth.
+- (If following the cheesecloth concept: When the temperature of the turkey reaches 150-160 degrees F, carefully remove the cheesecloth.
 Baste the turkey with pan juices.
-If there are not enough juices, continue to use butter and wine.
-Cook another 30 minutes.
+Cook another 30 minutes.)

-- When fully cooked, carefully tilt the turkey to empty the juices from the cavity into the pan.
+- Carefully tilt the turkey to empty the juices from the cavity into the pan.
 Move the turkey to a cutting board, and let rest for about 1 hour before carving.
 Reserve the pan and its contents for the gravy.
 (I promise that moving the bird to a cutting board is a good idea.
 Otherwise the skin could dry around the wire rack, making it difficult to separate the turkey from the rack!
 I learned the hard way… haha)

 Credit goes to this mix of sources: